Helping you heal

 Hyperbaric Oxygen Therapy

 When tissue is injured, it may require more oxygen to heal.
 Hyperbaric oxygen therapy involves breathing oxygen at high pressure to fight infection and induce wound healing.
-The advanced therapy will be available this fall in a custom-built pressurized chamber located at Domino’s Farms.
+This advanced therapy is available this fall in a custom-built pressurized hyperbaric oxygen therapy chamber located at the Wound Care Clinic at Domino's Farms.

 How we help you heal